Best Cheap Red Wine

 Pinot Noir.The pinot noir grape grows in cooler regions worldwide and is among the most popular varieties.
 The best examples of pinot noir are complex and silky, with subtle cherry flavors, floral notes, and a bit of earth.
 Pinot noir is a difficult grape to grow and vinify, and it has a reputation for putting a high price on quality.

 Rhône Wines.Red wines from the Rhône region of France are made with a blend of grapes.
 Any number of 20 varieties, including syrah, grenache, mourvedre, and even viognier (normally a white wine grape), can be mixed and matched.
 The blends are often sold as Côtes du Rhône and vary in style and quality, largely reflecting choices made by the producer.
 Some cheap Rhône blends are relatively full-bodied, with undertones of chocolate and ripe black fruit; others are light and spicy with moderate complexity.
-In one of our top picks, La Vieille Ferme Rouge, a blend of carignan, grenache, cinsault, and syrah creates a very pretty wine with a light body, minerals, and delicate floral notes with flavors of strawberry and red raspberry.
+In one of our top picks, La Vieille Ferme Rouge, a blend of carignan, grenache, cinsault, and syrah creates a light-bodied red wine that offers flavors and aromas of red fruits, earthy herbs, and hints of spice.
+It's well suited to almost any occasion.

 Syrah.The syrah grape first emerged in France's Rhône valley but is now the most widely planted wine grape in Australia, where it's known as shiraz.
 Syrah grapes yield wines that range from dense, elegant, and spicy to smooth and silky to sweet and plush.
 Syrah typically yields flavors of licorice and mocha, and the wine can be fruity or dry.
 In terms of taste, expect syrah to be well-balanced, smooth, complex, and earthy.
 Bogle Petite Sirah ($9), made from syrah cross-pollinated with another grape, is a rich and concentrated wine with fruity and spicy flavors and velvety texture.